Data Commentary: Sodium tripolyphosphate in food related queries and attention changes

 2. China: Deepening of regional step-by-step management

-National standard: The total phosphorus of ordinary laundry detergent is ≤ 1.1%, but the Taihu Lake, Chaohu Lake and other basins implement the “phosphorus ban” (≤ 0.5%).
+National standard: The total phosphorus of ordinary laundry detergent is ≤ 1.1%, but Taihu Lake, Chaohu Lake, and other basins implement the “phosphorus ban” (≤ 0.5%).

 Policy expansion: From 2025, commercial washing scenes such as hotels and hospitals will be included in the phosphorus limit range.